 The problem of imposing import tariffs is that other countries tend to retaliate and impose their own import tariffs.
 Therefore, the US car industry may get a temporary boost in demand.
 But, in response, China and Japan impose tariffs on US exports of automobiles / electronics.
 Therefore although some US domestic producers gain from the US import tariffs.
 Others will later lose out because other countries put taxes on US exports.

 Therefore, the retaliation tends to wipe out the gains from the initial import tax.

 But, it may get worse.
 By imposing various tariffs, countries may end up specialising in goods where they don’t have a comparative advantage.
 If there is a decline in trade, firms will also not be able to benefit from economies of scale. (see: benefits of free trade) Models of free trade suggest bilateral tariffs lead to a decline in economic welfare for all countries concerned.

 Global Recession and Tariffs

 If the global economy is facing an economic downturn (e.g. like 2011) then all countries are seeking to increase domestic demand and boost economic growth.
 Therefore, if the US raised tariffs, it is likely to lead quick retaliation.
-China and Japan would not be happy to see a decline in exports to US because they need to increase their own demand.
+China and Japan would not be happy to see a decline in exports to the US because they need to increase their own demand.